AribSudia/Saudi-Riyal-Symbol-Woocommerce-WP-Plugin/README.md

 ## 🎨 Customization

-To change the color or size of the symbol:
+To change the symbol's color or size:
 ```css
 .srs-glyph {
   color: #000000;